 School’s Out Days

-Both the Indianapolis YMCA and JCC Indy are offering spring break camps for children in the area!
-YMCA has locations across the city will have fun with classic camp activities both inside and out, like arts and crafts, science and cooking projects, swimming, guest speakers, and field trips.
+Both the Indianapolis YMCA and JCC Indy offer spring break camps for children in the area!
+YMCA has locations across the city with classic camp activities both inside and out, like arts and crafts, science and cooking projects, swimming, guest speakers, and field trips.
 Check out the area locations here and register online.
 At the JCC, spend Spring Break with safe, healthy, 100% social interaction for youth in grades K-5.
-Check out their Facebook event for more details on when they are closed in observance of Passover.
+Check out their Facebook event for more details.

 Spring Break Art Camps

 If your children are art lovers, check out these local options for your creative kiddos.
-The Indianapolis Art Center is offering spring break camps.
-The spring break camp is modeled after their popular summer camps and includes painting, drawing, hand-built ceramics, and sculpture.
-The IKEA in Fishers is once again hosting Kids’ Academy events!
-Children 12 and under are invited to take part in these free, fun-filled workshops designed for the youngest IKEA visitors, while supplies last.
-Show your IKEA FAMILY card, or sign up in-store to participate.
-Various dates and times are available.
-For more information visit the website here.
+The Indianapolis Art Center is offering spring break camp, modeled after their popular summer camps and includes painting, drawing, hand-built ceramics, and sculpture.
+Another great option is Fishers Park, offering Spring Break Art Camp during the first week of April.